microsoft/moaw/workshops/ml-custom-vision/workshop.md

 ### Test your model in the Custom Vision portal

 Let's see how well our model works. **It's important to use images which weren't used to train the model**.
 After all, if the model has already seen the image it's going to know the answer.
-Start by downloading the `Testing images set` in the `Resources` menu of this workshop and extract the zip file.
+Start by downloading the [Testing images set](assets/testing-images.zip) and extract the zip file.

 Then, in the Custom Vision portal
 * Click on the `Quick Test` button